You Were

 This isn’t about managing exhaustion better.

-This isn’t about becoming stronger at holding it all.
+Or about becoming stronger at holding it all.

 This is the quiet dissolving of the quiet agreements